talhasydd/talhasydd/README.md

 - 🌱 I’m creating in VHDL and python.
 - 🎓 Hochschule Rhein-Waal, Germany
 - 💬 Ask me about my future goals!
-- ⚡ Fun fact: I can play the ukulele